Want to Join Us?

 It's time to roll back the clock.

-Education is the fundamental ingredient for equity and opportunity in society.
+Education is the sea in which democracy swims.
 At one point, we all knew this.
 Our politicians have since forgotten it.

 When we invest in education, we invest in every Australian.
-For more than a decade, we lived by that belief.
-In 1974, Gough Whitlam made tertiary education free.
-Any Australian regardless of wealth could walk into a university and learn, and the results were transformative.
-Enrollment surged, children of working class families became doctors, teachers, and engineers, while the nation became smarter, fairer, and more ambitious.
+For over a decade we lived by that belief.
+In 1974, Gough Whitlam made tertiary education free, allowing any Australian, regardless of their wealth to get a tertiary education.
+The results were transformative: children of working class families became doctors, teachers, and engineers, while the nation became smarter, fairer, and more ambitious.

-But education in Australia has since regressed.
+This era of open opportunity didn’t last.
 In 1989, the Hawke government introduced the Higher Education Contribution Scheme (HECS) and with it debt crept in under the promise of 'sharing the cost'.
-Since then, fees have climbed with each budget cycle, while indexation allows the debt to spiral, and the idea of education as a public good has been replaced with the language of loans and liabilities.
+Since then, across both major parties, fees have climbed with each budget cycle, while indexation allows the debt to spiral, and the idea of education as a public good has been replaced with the language of loans and liabilities.

 It is time to roll the clock back to when education was an investment in the future generations.